 This year’s SMG reception, led by the CEEE’s Delaware Stock Market Game Coordinator Marion Jacobs, was previously scheduled to be held in the spring of 2020, but after being postponed due to the COVID-19 pandemic, winners from the spring SMG and InvestWrite competitions were recognized along with InvestWrite winners from the fall of 2019 via Zoom.

 Spring 2020 SMG Winners

-Out of 444 competing teams in the state of Delaware this fall, teams from Thurgood Marshall Elementary, Springer Middle School and Padua Academy triumphed in this year’s SMG with the highest dollar value stock portfolios.
+Out of 444 teams competing in the state of Delaware this spring, teams from Thurgood Marshall Elementary, Springer Middle School and Padua Academy triumphed in this year’s SMG with the highest dollar value stock portfolios.

 The team from Thurgood Marshall Elementary earned a $15,467 return on their initial $100,000 investment, beating the S&P 500 by more than 30%.
 Students Hasfa Ahmed, Trinity Hunter-Harris, Azra Yilmaz, Jasmine Salmeron and Sarayu Surieddy were supported by their teacher, Nancy Ventresca.